techie-31/login/README.md

 ## Features

-- Wish you when your computer turn on
+- Greet you when your computer turn on
 - Make a records of when device log in
 - Notify when last time device log in
 - Proper directory management